-A list of specific physical, emotional, and mental tasks needed to function as a Medical Coder is available in the online program orientation.
-It is the student's responsibility to notify the disability services coordinator in the Student Affairs Office to receive assistance.
+A list of specific physical, emotional, and mental tasks needed to function as a medical coder is at mstc.edu/programs/medical-coder.
+Contact the disability services coordinator in the Student Services Office to receive assistance.

 In order to progress in and successfully complete the program, students must: